OutSystems/docs-bestpractices/src/development/mobile/complex-sync.md

 **Sync only what is required**

 * Both in terms of records (rows) and attributes (columns)
-* On login sync accounts’ summary
+* On login sync accounts' summary
 * On account selection, sync its details

 **Ensure sync granularity**